 Mobility

-Are Car-free Cities Sexist?
-More Female Voices Could Spark Innovation In Mobility
+Are Car-Free Cities Sexist?
+More Female Voices Could Spark Innovation in Mobility

 At first glance, a car-free city is a great idea but it is contradicting itself.
 While more women walk and use public transportation for multiple destinations, they are also the ones more dependent on driving.
 How does it all fit together?